Matchstic/WhoDis/README.md

 iOSOpenDev is used to develop this tweak, though should be easy enough to port to theos' makefile system.

+Also, Automatic Reference Counting is used throughout this tweak, and the settings panel code.

 The following libraries are linked into this tweak:
 - libSustrate
 - CoreTelephony